 The term "crossover artist" can mean many things.
-In the case of Argentine pianist and composer Dario Boente, it means a musician who is equally at home performing romantic Argentine and jazz compositions on a grand piano, as he is programming world-beat electronica.
+In the case of Grammy and Latin Grammy Winner Argentine pianist and composer Dario Boente, it means a musician who is equally at home performing romantic Argentine and jazz compositions on a grand piano, as he is programming world-beat electronica.

 Dario's musical personality energetically bridges the Jazz-club and the Dance-club and is a direct outgrowth of his own life.
-Having been brought up in Argentina and Spain, immersed in the culture of tango and Jazz, he pursued his formal studies at Berklee School of Music (Boston), the Guildhall School of Music (London) and the New School Jazz and Contemporary Music Program (New York) and his social life in the music scene of New York, Madrid and London.
+Having been brought up in Argentina and Spain, immersed in the culture of Flamenco, R&B and Jazz, he pursued his formal studies at Berklee School of Music (Boston), the Guildhall School of Music (London), and the New School Jazz and Contemporary Music Program (New York) and his social life in the music scene of New York, Madrid, and London.

 In 1999, Dario moved to New York City.
-Since then, he has released ten albums and compilations as a leader, featuring well-known Jazz musicians as five-time Grammy Award winner Antonio Sanchez on drums, guitarist Ronny Jordan, Latin Grammy winner composer and pianist Fernando Otero, harmonica player Gregoire Maret, flutist Jorge Pardo, and Saxophonist Miguel Zenon, among others.
+Since then, he has released ten albums and compilations as a leader, featuring well-known Jazz musicians such as five-time Grammy Award winner Antonio Sanchez on drums, guitarist Ronny Jordan, Latin Grammy winner composer and pianist Fernando Otero, harmonica player Gregoire Maret, flutist Jorge Pardo, and saxophonist Miguel Zenon, among others.